leaningtech/webvm/README.md

 You can now customize `dockerfiles/debian_mini` to suit your needs, or make a new Dockerfile from scratch.
 Use the `Path to Dockerfile` workflow parameter to select it.

+- If you would like to use our full desktop Alpine image, you can find it's dockerfile [**here**](github.com/leaningtech/alpine-image).

+- For more information on creating custom images, see our [Custom disk Image documentation](https://cheerpx.io/docs/guides/custom-images).

 # Run WebVM locally with a custom Debian mini disk image